“I am out of control around food”

 After working with Monarch therapists, clients report feeling in control and on top of their lives.
 Our clients are able to feel joyful about what they eat because they eat what they truly want in a mindful way.
 They no longer feel guilt and fear about their eating.
 They extend compassion towards themselves and treat themselves like they matter.
 Don’t put your life on hold, reach out to us to begin treatment today.

-Begin Eating Disorder Treatment in Washington DC:
+Begin Eating Disorder Treatment in Friendship Heights MD:

 If you are ready to gain control over your eating and learn healthy ways to cope with emotions that cause you distress, we can help.
 Our team of eating disorder therapists are ready to help you overcome binge eating and compulsive overeating.
 To begin counseling in Washington DC, please follow these steps: